benbell95/peak-detection/README.md

 # peak-detection
-Simple peak detection and peak area calculation using R
+Simple peak detection and peak area calculation using R - currently designed to work with FTIR spectra.

+More details to come...